 Here's my observations of costs from when I was in Thailand in Jan/Feb this year..
 In tourist/popular destinations I spent about $50 a day, but in less crowded places I spent as little as $15 a day.

 If you eat from the markets and local street vendors, you can get a good cheap meal for as little as 100 thai baht ($3.50).
 Restaurants compete fiercely for patrons so you can get a great meal and drinks for around 500-600 baht.
 Drinks can often be expensive - if you're at a popular bar it might be close to the price you pay in Australia.

 Expect to pay between 500 thai baht and 1000 thai baht per night for a guest house, depending on hot/cold water and fan/aircon.
 That's between $17 and $35 a night.
 Hotels are much more expensive, and will cost upwards of double that.

 Trains, buses and boats are regular and good value.
 You can get an overnight train '2nd class' with a bed for about 1000 baht ($35).
-You can hire a car or motorcycle in tourist areas for about the same price per day, but you won't be insured and they take your passport as a deposit. about 10 years ago
+You can hire a car or motorcycle in tourist areas for about the same price per day, but you won't be insured and they take your passport as a deposit. over 11 years ago